Return home Return to previous page

 with its own.

 The Griggs edition was copied from MoMA’s print.
 The Kino edition was copied from Nordwestdeutscher’s 1965 copy of the BFI edition.
 Back in 1938, the MoMA edition and the BFI edition were identical in every way.
 Why now are the titles slightly different?
 Apparently, MoMA reset the titles for reasons unknown, some time after 1938 but before 1960.
 The titles were reset in a new font that was almost identical with the old font.
 Perhaps the older font was no longer on the market?
 Notice that the titles are horizontally centered, even though the the rest of the film was missing the left side and the height.
 Why?
-No two ways about it: The title house that MoMA hired composed the titles for a .600"×.825" crop.
-So, when the 35mm prints were projected properly, all the titles were off-center to the right.
-When MoMA sent the film to a lab to make 16mm prints, that lab ran the full-aperture silent 35mm copy negative through an Academy sound aperture, losing the left side and the height in the process.
-There is no other possible explanation.
+The title house that MoMA hired composed the titles for a .600"×.825" crop, to be compatible with Ufa’s cropped lavender.

 Continue to Chapter 25, Piecing the Puzzle Together